Russell B. Long: Legislative accomplishments

 Long's legislative priorities balanced a desire to help the disadvantaged, while providing tax relief for the middle class and small businesses.
 He was particularly sensitive to the plight of the elderly poor, and his colleagues referred to Long's various aid proposals as his "grandma amendments."

 In 1956, Long led the first major expansion of Social Security to include benefits for the disabled and, later, to their dependents.
-Long's success in maneuvering President John F. Kennedy's major tax reduction bill forward in early 1964 confirmed his reputation as a rising leader.
+Long's success in maneuvering the late President John F. Kennedy's major tax reduction bill forward in early 1964 confirmed his reputation as a rising leader.

 Long created the Earned Income Tax Credit (EITC), the largest and most effective anti-poverty assistance program in the US, which reduces the tax burden on poor working families and rewards work in place of direct welfare payments.
 In 2016, the EITC lifted an estimate 6.5 million Americans out of poverty, including 3.3 million children.
 It is credited with reducing the severity of poverty for an additional 21.5 million families, including 7.7 million children.
 Especially crucial for low-income, single working mothers, the EITC increased lifetime average earnings for less-educated women by 17 percent, leading to long-term income growth in earnings and Social Security income.
 In 2019, the EITC boosted the incomes of 9 million women of color, who disproportionately benefit from the tax credit.

 Long was the architect of employee stock ownership plans (ESOPs), employee benefit plans designed to allow employees to invest in the stock of their employers and share in the prosperity created by their work.
 To curb the growing influence of big money in politics, Long created the mechanism for public financing of presidential campaigns, allowing taxpayers to allocate $1 of taxes for a Presidential election fund (the "dollar checkoff").
 He also championed the Child Support Enforcement Act, requiring unmarried fathers to financially support their children.